Turbo Takeaways

 Housing

-The HUD’s public housing program that we’ve discussed above is also available to seniors with disabilities.
+The HUD’s public housing program discussed above is also available to seniors with disabilities.
 Even though this housing assistance program has a long wait list, it's worth applying for affordable housing.

 Healthcare